 Josh Gordon has represented both individuals and corporations in a variety of intellectual property and other commercial disputes.
-His practice spans various industries, including entertainment, technology, life sciences, telecommunications and consumer electronics.
+His practice spans various industries, including media & entertainment, technology and life sciences.
 He has experience in both state and federal court, as well as in mediations, arbitrations and before a federal administrative commission.
 Josh and his colleagues have secured key rulings on motion practice and appellate review, arbitration victories, multimillion-dollar settlements and the release of all claims against their clients prior to and after trial.

 Josh served as a judicial extern to the Hon.
 Candace Cooper of the California Court of Appeal for the Second District.